 Cape marigolds are daisy-like plants in the Dimorphotheca family.
-They may be found in garden centers or online nurseries labelled as Dimorphotheca, Cape Marigold, African Daisy or Osteospermum.
+They may be found in garden centers or online nurseries labeled as Dimorphotheca, Cape Marigold, African Daisy, or Osteospermum.
 Their preferred common name is usually a regional matter.
-They are half-hardy perennials in zones 9-10, but are generally grown as annuals.
+They are half-hardy perennials in zones 9-10 but are generally grown as annuals.
 True Osteospermum plant types, however, are considered perennials.

 Osteospermum and Dimorphotheca Plant Varieties

 Here are just some of the many beautiful Dimorphotheca plant varieties you can choose from: